 In patients who contracted severe dengue implications, the symptoms are similar but after the fever breaks (3-7 days after symptom begin or sometimes within 24 hours), signs of plasma leakage appears.
 This is where the protein rich fluid component of the blood leaks from blood vessels into the surrounding tissue.

 Plasma leakage is the most serious complication that distinguishes mild dengue from severe dengue.
 Development of bleeding can be seen such as bleeding from sites of trauma, gastrointestinal bleeding and blood in urine.
 Besides that, severe abdominal pain, persistent vomiting that may contain blood, fatigue and seizures (in children) may also be present.

 In dengue fever, the subsequent 24 hours is frequently prove critical.
 If left untreated, hemorrhagic fever, for example, could progress to shock.
 It is important in knowing the initial signs and symptoms to be alerted for in order to help early detection.

 If you experience any of these signs or symptoms, we advise that you go to your nearest hospital.
-Luma Members can find their nearest medical facility in our Luma Care App or on our website.
+At Luma, we provide health comprehensive health insurance plan that fully covers Dengue fever.
+Luma Members can also find their nearest medical facility in our Luma Care App or on our website.